AEK Athens F.C.: Crest

 In 1924, AEK adopted the image of a double-headed eagle (Δικέφαλος Αετός; Dikéfalos Aetós) as their emblem.
 Created by Greek refugees from Constantinople in the years following the Greco-Turkish War and subsequent population exchange, the emblem and colours (yellow and black) of AEK were chosen as a reminder of lost homelands; they represent the club's historical ties to Constantinople.
 The double-headed eagle is featured in the flag of the various entities of the Greek Orthodox Church, whose headquarters are in Constantinople, and served as Imperial emblem under the Palaiologos dynasty, which was the last one to rule the Byzantine Empire.

 AEK's main emblem underwent numerous minor changes between 1924 and 1982.
 The design of the eagle on the shirt badge was often not identical to the design of the eagle depicted on official club correspondence, merchandise, and promotional material.
 All designs were considered "official" (in the broadest sense of the word), however, it was not until 1982 that an identifiable, copyrighted design was established as the club's official, and shirt badge.
 The emblem design was changed in 1989, again in 1993, and again in 2013 to the current design.

 Anthem of AEK

 AEK's club anthem, Embrós tis AEK Palikária (Advance AEK's Lads), was composed by Stelios Kazantzidis.
 The lyrics were written by Christos Kolokotronis.
-The most popular version of the anthem is sung by ex-football player Mimis Papaioannou.
+The most popular version of the anthem is sung by the former footballer, Mimis Papaioannou.